Sore Throat, White Spots On My Tonsils — Is it Strep or a Virus?

 However, the flu can sometimes cause serious complications, like pneumonia.
 In severe cases, the flu can even be life-threatening.
 The best way to reduce your chance of getting the flu or getting a severe case of it is to get your annual flu vaccine.

-Schedule a flu shot or find a walk-in flu shot clinic at Duly Health and Care.
+Schedule a flu shot at Duly Health and Care.

 COVID-19